 Ingredients and Substitutions

-Canned Milks - Canned dairy-free alternatives for evaporated milk and sweetened condensed milk can be found in the baking aisle of your grocery store.
+- Canned Milks - Canned dairy-free alternatives for evaporated milk and sweetened condensed milk can usually be found in the baking aisle of your grocery store or online.
 Any plant-based variety works such as soy or coconut.

-Toppings - Add a touch of cinnamon and your favorite fresh berries to the top of the cake.
+- Toppings - Add a touch of cinnamon and your favorite fresh berries to the top.

 How to Make Vegan Tres Leches Cake

-Prepare - Heat your oven to 350°F and spray an 8x8 glass or ceramic dish with cooking spray.
-You can use a nonstick pan if needed, but keep in mind that you’ll be pouring milk syrup into it later.
+Prepare - Preheat your oven and grease an 8x8 dish.
+Glass or ceramic is best because you’ll be pouring milk syrup into it and slicing the cake in it.
 Make the vegan buttermilk by stirring the apple cider vinegar into the plant milk.
 Be sure to shake the plant milk before pouring it into the glass.
 You should see some curdling after a few minutes.

-Bake the Cake - Whisk the dry cake ingredients in a large mixing bowl.
-Then add the wet ingredients, including the buttermilk.
+Bake the Cake - Whisk the dry cake ingredients, then add the wet ingredients, including the buttermilk.
 Gently stir the batter until it’s combined.
 It’s ready to go into the dish and oven when you don’t see any lumps.
-Small air bubbles are expected.
+Small air bubbles are just fine.
 The cake is done when it turns to a light golden-brown color and a toothpick inserted into the middle comes out clean.

-Mix the Three Milks - Let the cake cool for about 10 minutes.
-During this time, combine the three milks to make a syrup.
-I think it’s easiest to warm the vegan sweetened condensed milk in the microwave for about 15 seconds first so that it is more workable.
+Mix the Three Milks - While the cake is cooling down, combine the three milks to make a syrup.
+I think it’s easiest to warm the vegan sweetened condensed milk in the microwave so that it's more workable.
 Then, add it to a lidded glass jar along with the vegan evaporated milk and plant-based milk.
 Close the lid and shake vigorously for a few seconds.

 Pour the Milk Mixture - Next, use a fork or toothpick to poke a bunch of holes into the cake.
-Press all the way down until you are stopped by the dish.
-Then, slowly pour the milk syrup mixture all over the cake.
+Press all the way down.
+Then, slowly pour the milk syrup all over the cake.
 Cover the dish and let it chill in the refrigerator for at least an hour.
-Truth be told, it is best if the cake is able to absorb the milks overnight.
+Truth be told, it is best if the cake is able to absorb the milk syrup overnight.

 Add the Topping